AWSDDTTYLogger

 Objective-C

-@property (class, strong, readonly) AWSDDTTYLogger *sharedInstance;
+@property (class, nonatomic, strong, readonly, nullable) AWSDDTTYLogger *sharedInstance;

 Swift

-class var sharedInstance: AWSDDTTYLogger! { get }
+class var sharedInstance: AWSDDTTYLogger? { get }

 • Want to use different colors for different log levels?
 Enable this property.